lit/lit/dev-docs/design/how-lit-html-works.md

 ## 1. Define

-Templates are defined with the `html` template tag.
+Templates are defined with the `html` tag function.
 This tag does very little work — it only captures the current values and a reference to the strings object, and returns this as a `TemplateResult`.

-lit-html ships with two template tag functions: `html` and `svg`.
+lit-html ships with two tag functions: `html` and `svg`.
 The `svg` tag is for defining SVG _fragment_ templates: it ensures that the elements created are in the SVG namespace.

 The default `html` and `svg` tags are extremely simple, capturing the static strings and dynamic values in an object literal: